DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Are there any costs involved?

 During the course students will complete a work booklet for each topic including past paper questions.
-Students will be expected to pay for these at the start of the year.
-Purchasing booklets is a mandatory requirement of the course.
+Students will be expected to pay for these as we go through the year, unless you prefer to bring a tablet or laptop to every lesson and work on a digital copy instead.

 FAQs